~

 On building gnost: what 3+ years of freelancing actually looks like

-February 2026 · 2 min read
+March 2026 · 2 min read

 What I actually build

-Everything runs in Python with PostgreSQL or SQLite depending on scale.
-Three years in, I've got a decent sense of what breaks in production.
+Three years in, I have a decent sense of what breaks in production.
 The answer is usually: whatever you were most confident about.

 The thing nobody tells you